 Takeaway: Learn how to be a leader by reading books on business leadership, salesmanship and management.
 Seek out mentors who ran or are running successful businesses.
 Ask them to help you grow as a leader.
 Take some classes or seminars on management and leadership at a local college.
 And then hustle harder than everyone else.

 The reason that Dropbox has experienced such explosive growth is that it’s solved the problem of data being spread across multiple devices like phones, tablets and computers.
 And that problem happens to affect a lot of people.

 Here’s how they fixed it.

-Download the Dropbox app, store your files in it and you can access all of your files no matter what device you are using.
+Download the Dropbox app and store your files in it.
+Now you can access all of your files, no matter what device you are using.
 And if you make a change to a file in one location, that file is updated across all devices.
 You can even invite others to view these files, making the sharing of huge files easy.

-Takeaway: Dropbox’s explosive growth is due to their fixing a problem that a giant audience is experiencing.
+Takeaway: Dropbox’s explosive growth is due to its fixing a problem that a giant audience is experiencing.
 The larger the audience, the easier it will be to grow.
-Look for opportunities that impact a massive consumer group and present a meaningful solution.
+Look for opportunities that impact a massive consumer group and present it with a meaningful solution.

 Lesson #4: Make people aware of the problem they don’t know they have

 The problem that Dropbox solves, however, isn’t exactly intuitive.
 In other words, people don’t know that they need a central location to store all their files so they can access them from any device.